 You thought fluffing the train was hard?
 Just wait til you see the bustle!
 Trust us, no matter how many times you’ve practiced during fittings, executing it flawlessly on wedding day is a whole other story.
 Both your and the bride’s adrenaline will be through the roof, so remember to stay calm and follow the seams.
-It’s better to take the time to get it right than to rush a sloppy finish, ensuring that the bride is able to walk and dance comfortably throughout the reception.
-During this time you will want to help your BFF with any other wardrobe or makeup adjustments so she goes into the cocktail hour looking and feeling her best.
+If there is a wedding planner on site, don’t hesitate to ask for their help.
+During this time you will also want to help your BFF with any other wardrobe or makeup adjustments so she goes into the cocktail hour looking and feeling her best.
 Hint- this is a great time to help your bride use the bathroom!

 5. Feed the Bride- Momma MOH Part 2

 Remember what we said about force-feeding?
 We weren’t playing around.
-So many brides often skip their own dinners due to overwhelming nerves and excitement.
-It’s one of your responsibilities as maid of honor to make sure your bestie is full of the yummy food she spent lots of time and money on selecting.
+Too often the bride will skip her own dinner due to overwhelming nerves and excitement.
+It’s one of your responsibilities as maid of honor to make sure your bestie is full of the yummy wedding food she spent lots of time and money on selecting.
 While you’re at it, be a good friend and make sure her new hubby eats as well.
-There’s a long night ahead of drinking and dancing, the last thing anyone wants it for the bride and groom to lose steam halfway through.
-Pro tip- As you see the bride’s drink getting low, slip a glass of water in her hand (now that’s what I call high-quality H2O)
+Pro tip- As you see the bride’s drink getting low, slip a glass of water in her hand.

 6. Deliver a Speech- Toastin’ and Roastin’

 To be given the privilege of celebrating the happy couple with your very own words is what truly puts the H in MOH, which is why many find this to be both the greatest and most terrifying duty of them all.
-Whether you have the public speaking skills of a well-polished politician or the thought of speaking in front of a room full of people sends you running for the hills, you are obligated to do the very best you can.
-We promise you that the bride and groom’s only wish is that you speak from the heart… and don’t embarrass them too badly in front of their new in-laws.
-If you’ve never given a maid of honor speech before or simply need a refresher, we’ve got you covered.
+Whether you have the public speaking skills of a well-polished politician or the thought of giving a toast in front of a room full of guests sends you running for the hills, you are obligated to do the very best you can.
+We promise you that the bride and groom’s only wish is that you speak from the heart… and that your maid of honor speech doesn’t embarrass them too badly in front of their new in-laws.
 Oh, and one more thing, a little touch of liquid courage never hurt anyone, just be careful you don’t over-do it.

 7. Be the Life of the Party- Don’t Just Stand There, Bust a Move